[ Solution ] Foundation Repair Est. 2009

 Epoxy Crack Injection: Sealing and Restoring Cracked Concrete

-Epoxy injection doesn't just fill a crack — it bonds the two sides back together with a material stronger than the concrete itself.
+Epoxy injection doesn't just fill a crack, it bonds the two sides back together with a material stronger than the concrete itself.

-Epoxy crack injection is a structural repair method for concrete foundation walls, slabs, and beams that have developed cracks due to settlement, curing shrinkage, hydrostatic pressure, or thermal movement.
+Epoxy crack injection is a structural repair method for concrete foundation walls, slabs, and beams that have developed cracks due to settlement, curing shrinkage, hydrostatic pressure, the outward force of water pushing against a foundation wall from saturated soil, or thermal movement.
 Low-viscosity epoxy resin is injected under low pressure through surface ports installed across the crack at regular intervals, filling the crack from its deepest point outward.
 As the epoxy cures, it bonds the two concrete faces together with tensile strength greater than the surrounding concrete.
 The result is a monolithic repair that restores the structural continuity of the cracked section.
-Epoxy injection is appropriate for dry or dormant cracks — cracks that are not actively wet and not in active movement.
+Epoxy injection is appropriate for dry or dormant cracks, cracks that are not actively wet and not in active movement.
 For cracks with active water seeping through them, polyurethane foam injection (which expands and seals in the presence of moisture) is often the appropriate first step, followed by epoxy once the wall has been dried out.

-Surface ports — small plastic fittings — are bonded across the crack face at 6 to 12 inch intervals, depending on crack width and concrete thickness.
+Surface ports, small plastic fittings, are bonded across the crack face at 6 to 12 inch intervals, depending on crack width and concrete thickness.
 The crack face between ports is sealed with epoxy paste to contain the injected resin.
 Beginning at the lowest port (for vertical cracks) or one end (for horizontal cracks), low-viscosity epoxy is injected through each port in sequence.
 The epoxy flows under gravity and light pressure through the crack width, filling void space as it travels.
 Each port is monitored: when epoxy appears at the adjacent port, that port is capped and injection moves forward.
 After all ports have been injected and capped, the resin is allowed to cure fully.
 The ports are removed, the surface paste is ground flush, and the repair is complete.

 Crack Assessment